Archdiocese of Madras and Mylapore: Santhome Cathedral

 San Thome Church, officially known as St Thomas Cathedral Basilica and National Shrine of Saint Thomas, is a minor basilica of the Catholic Church and the Seat of power of the Roman Catholic Archdiocese of Madras and Mylapore in India, at the Santhome neighbourhood of Chennai, in Tamil Nadu.
 The present structure dates to 1523 AD, when it was rebuilt by the Portuguese over what was believed to be the tomb of Thomas the Apostle.
 In 1896, it was renovated in the Madras province according to neo-Gothic designs, as was favoured by British architects in the late 19th century.

 St.Mary's Co-Cathedral

-St. Mary's Co-cathedral Church, Armenian Street, Chennai.
+St. Mary's Co-cathedral, George Town, Chennai.

 St. Mary's Co-Cathedral is a Catholic church in Armenian Street, Chennai, India.
 Constructed by Capuchins in 1658, it is one of the oldest churches in the former British India.
-For a long time Cathedral of the diocese it received the title of co-cathedral when the seat of the Roman Catholic Archdiocese of Madras and Mylapore was transferred to San Thome Basilica.
+For serving for a long time as Cathedral of the diocese of Madras, it received the title of co-cathedralwhen the seat of the newly formed Roman Catholic Archdiocese of Madras and Mylapore was transferred to San Thome Basilica after the merger of dioceses in 1952.